ThomasDarrieumerlou/Area-documentation/docs/source/details.rst

 	return res2
     }

-cette action est réaliser nous allons passer donc au reaction.
+This action has been completed, so let's move on to the reaction.

 .. _reaction:

 Reaction
 ---------

-La reaction est la suite d'une action que nous avons effectuer en amont.
+The reaction is the continuation of an action that we have carried out upstream.
-Par exemple ql'action reaction qui est de checker si un mail à ete envoyer puis nous envoyer un message sur discord
+For example, the reaction action is to check if a mail has been sent and then send us a message on discord

-pour comprendre la logique voici un diagramme :
+To understand the logic here is a diagram:

 .. image:: images/réaction.png
     :width: 400

-Nous avons vue en amont le check de reception de mail sur gmail.
+We have seen before the mail reception check on gmail.

-Maintenant la reaction de cette action sur discord.
-Pour ce faire il faut c'authentifier sur discord puis effectuer l'action "send". cela ce traduit comme ceci :
+Now the reaction of this action on discord.
+To do this you need to authenticate on discord and then perform the "send" action.
+This translates like this:

 .. code-block:: go